 The Fluker Award honors a Kansas resident who shows leadership in promoting citizen participation to government.
-Nominations are open for the 2018 Fluker Award.
+The 2018 honoree is Laura Bauer.

 Press release for 2017 Helen Fluker Award.

 The Lawrence-Douglas County League of Women Voters selected Ruthi Rapp to receive the 2016 Helen Fluker Open and Accessible Government Award.

 The Fluker Award honors a Douglas County resident who shows leadership in promoting citizen participation in government.
 Ms. Rapp is recognized for her community leadership in promoting improvement in government through her work with the Boys & Girls Club of Lawrence encouraging and facilitating Kids Voting Kansas.
 She was honored at the Fluker Award Luncheon on Saturday, March 19, 2016.